joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 ~~Why not?
 As if there were many more options lol~~.
 Anyway, for the sake of the post and SEO dictatorship, these are the main strenghts of this protocol:

-- **Security**: SCP utilizes `SSH (Secure Shell)` for data transfer.
+- **Security**: `SCP` utilizes `SSH (Secure Shell)` for data transfer.
 This means that your data is encrypted during transmission, making it an ideal choice for sensitive data.

-- **Efficiency**: as expected, SCP is designed for efficient file transfer, and it can handle large files quickly and reliably.
+- **Efficiency**: as expected, `SCP` is designed for efficient file transfer, and it can handle large files quickly and reliably.

-- **Simplicity**: SCP is easy to use, with a syntax similar to the traditional UNIX `cp` command.
+- **Simplicity**: `SCP` is easy to use, with a syntax similar to the traditional UNIX `cp` command.
 It allows for seamless data transfer with just a single command.

-- **Cross-platform Support**: SCP is supported on various operating systems, including Linux, macOS, and Windows (with third-party tools like WinSCP).
+- **Cross-platform Support**: `SCP` is supported on various operating systems, including `Linux`, `macOS`, and `Windows` (with third-party tools like `WinSCP`).

-But the most important, underlying super-secret knowledge, which probably makes this technology a transfer protocol on steroids for you, is the fact that, the servers you are working on are most likely **very close** to each other \*and\* the network used to transfer files is Microsoft's, Amazon's or whatever provider your wise and always-willing-to-help IT department chose.
+But the most important, underlying super secret knowledge, which probably makes this technology a transfer protocol on steroids for you, is the fact that, the servers you are working on are most likely **very close** to each other and the network used to transfer files is Microsoft's, Amazon's or whatever provider your wise and always-willing-to-help IT department chose.
 That means that you don't have to rely on your ~~crappy~~ office Wi-Fi for high upload or download speeds.
 I personally find it very useful.
 <br>
 <br>